aspartamea/php-login-and-registration-script-with-bootstrap/README.md

 Welcome

-This project is a side project which i will be working on slowly.
-At present i am currently looking at transfering all of the files to a new repo as the project is now starting to progress past just being a user authentication system.
+This project will no longer be updated (as of 11/06/17).
+I have now created a new project that better matches the scope of how this project was progressing.
+The new project can be found by visiting this link: https://github.com/MattN1014/Chat-It

 This system could be used for a number of different applications and easily integrated into any projects you may be thinking of creating.